-Three offers 5G coverage in 66 UK towns and cities, along with 99% population coverage on 3G & 4G.
+Three offers 5G coverage in 154 UK towns and cities, along with 99% population coverage on 4G & 3G.

 In the UK, Three offers 5G, 4G and 3G mobile network coverage.
-The most advanced form of coverage is Three’s 5G network in 66 UK towns and cities.
+The fastest and most advanced form of coverage is Three’s 5G network which is now available in 154 UK towns and cities.
 This can give you average download speeds of around 200Mbps, with peak speeds of up to 1,000Mbps (1Gbps).

-Outside of their 5G-enabled towns and cities, Three offers 99% population coverage on their 3G and 4G mobile networks.
-It’s possible to access up to Category 6 LTE download speeds of 300Mbit/s, with average download speeds of around 20Mbit/s on 4G.
+Outside of their 5G-enabled towns and cities, Three also offers 99% population coverage on their 3G and 4G networks.
+You can access average download speeds of around 20Mbps on 4G, with peak download speeds of up to 300Mbps.

 In this article, we’ll discuss how you can check the coverage available from Three in your area, including where you’re able to see a coverage map for 5G, 4G and 3G.
-We’ll also discuss the features of each type of coverage, along with Three’s home broadband coverage and international coverage when you travel abroad.
+We’ll then discuss each coverage type in more detail, before looking at Three’s home broadband coverage and the international coverage you can expect when abroad.

 Three Coverage Map

 The easiest way to check the coverage from Three in your area is by using their online coverage map.
-You can enter your postcode on their map to see an indication of whether 5G, 4G and 3G coverage is available.
-You can also see the types of coverage available (e.g. both indoor & outdoor coverage, or only outdoor coverage).
+You can enter your postcode on the map to see an indication of whether 5G, 4G and 3G coverage are available.
+You can also see the different levels of coverage available (e.g. indoor coverage and outdoor coverage).

-We’d strongly recommend using Three’s online coverage checker before you sign up to a new tariff from Three.
-For the most accurate results, you’ll also need to enter the name of the device you’re using on Three’s network:
+We’d strongly recommend using Three’s online coverage checker before you sign up to a new contract with Three.
+For the most accurate results, you should also enter the name of the device you’re using on Three’s network:

 You can use the tabs on Three’s online coverage checker to switch between 5G, 4G and 3G coverage maps.

-For further information, continue reading on through the rest of this article to find out more about the different types of coverage on Three.
-We’ll discuss what you’re able to do with each type of coverage, the download speeds available and where you can see a coverage map for your area.
+For further information, continue reading on through the rest of this article to find out more about the different types of coverage available on Three.
+We’ll also discuss the things you’re able to do with each type of coverage and the download speeds available.

 Overview of Three Coverage

-In the UK, Three currently offers 5G, 4G and 3G coverage, with varying amounts of the population covered by each type of coverage:
+In the UK, Three currently offers 5G, 4G and 3G coverage, with varying amounts of the population covered by each one:

 |Three Coverage Type||Coverage Level||Supported Bands & Frequencies|